For the Cantonese version, please check here

 gateway: 172.20.0.1

-The image uses https://hub.docker.com/r/tombull/haproxy/, which already includes the necessary iptable rules.
-You just need to configure net.ipv4.ip_nonlocal_bind and NET_ADMIN capabilities.
+The image uses tombull/haproxy, which already includes the necessary iptable rules.
+You only need to configure net.ipv4.ip_nonlocal_bind and the NET_ADMIN capabilities.

-Since docker-compose currently doesn’t have a way to specify individual container gateways, you need to enable NET_ADMIN within the game server’s container and run an ip command during container entry to set the gateway.
+Since Docker Compose doesn’t currently support specifying individual container gateways, you need to enable NET_ADMIN within the game server’s container and execute IP commands during container initialization to set the gateway:

 ip route delete default